 Previous price movement is one of the key metrics in putting together a realistic price prediction.
 But we can also look at what several reputable analysts are forecasting over the coming months.
 Future predictions are where the competition of Ripple vs Stellar really heats up.

 There is a fair amount of optimism regarding Stellar’s price potential.
-TradingBeasts has issued a conservative forecast, predicting steady growth for Stellar across 2021 and into 2022.
-According to its technical analysis, TradingBeasts has XLM reaching an average price of $0.53 by December and continuing to grow month-by-month across 2022, hitting highs of up to $0.75.
+According to TradingBeasts technical analysis, XLM will reach an average price of $0.18 by December 2023, it will start growing month-by-month across 2024 and hit $0.20 by the end of the year.

 The forecasts for XLM are undoubtedly positive and are highly believable.
 Naturally, anyone looking to invest in Stellar should align their expectations with the more conservative XLM predictions, but adding the token to your portfolio could well prove a smart decision.